Frequently Asked Questions – FAQ

 Axanar Productions was created in 2013 in anticipation of a March 2014 crowdfunding campaign to finance the twenty-minute short film, PRELUDE TO AXANAR.

-After the AXANAR feature film, will Axanar Productions still remain as an operating business?
+After AXANAR, will Axanar Productions still remain as an operating business?
 If so, what will it do?

 Axanar Productions’ mission is making fan films inspired by Star Trek.
 What the company does in the future will depend on the success of Axanar.

 How many people are employed by Axanar Productions?

 Everyone who works on Axanar Productions projects is a volunteer; the company does not have any employees.